TonyDeRosia/evennia-minimud/README.md

 ## Getting Started

-The combat system uses a round manager that processes queued actions each tick.
+The combat system uses a round manager that processes queued actions once per tick for each ongoing battle.
 See [docs/combat_loop_mapping.md](docs/combat_loop_mapping.md) for a walkthrough of starting combat and reading the results.

 ## Coins and Currency